In a recent study, researchers found that 10 medical treatments are overused most in the US.

 Supplemental oxygen for patients with chronic obstructive pulmonary disease

-The researchers found that giving more oxygen to patients with the lung illness COPD didn’t help their lungs work better or improve their wellbeing.
+The researchers found that giving more oxygen to patients with lung illness COPD didn’t help their lungs work better or improve their wellbeing.

 But it can cause them to retain carbon dioxide.
 Which isn’t good.